ppseprus/poc-hyperswarm-multifeed/README.md

-A PoC repo to get familiar with hyperswarm, hypercore and multifeed.
+A PoC repo to get familiar with `hyperswarm`, `hypercore` and `multifeed`.

-Based on older versions, inspired by https://docs.datproject.org/docs/kappa
+Based on older versions of these dependencies, inspired by https://docs.datproject.org/docs/kappa